chaficnajjar/21st-century-tetris/README.md

 ## How to play

 Up Arrow/W      -> rotates the current tetromino

-Left Arrow/A    -> moves the current tetromino to the left Right Arrow/D   -> moves the current tetromino to the right Down Arrow/S    -> speeds up the current tetromino Spacebar        -> zooms the current tetromino to the bottom
+Left Arrow/A    -> moves the current tetromino to the left

+Right Arrow/D   -> moves the current tetromino to the right

+Down Arrow/S    -> speeds up the current tetromino

+Spacebar        -> zooms the current tetromino to the bottom

 New Game        -> starts new game

 Quit            -> quits

 ## To-do

-+ Update code for SDL2
++ Update code to SDL2
 + Add pause option
-+ Add initial screen menu

 # Credits